 The Customer has the Power

 In any one company there may be excellent improvement.
 Many customer experience professionals are trying hard to get better.
-As a whole, little progress has been made, in the perception of customers.
+Little progress has been made, in the perception of customers.
 Some experts say customers are smarter today, and their expectations are higher.
 At the same time research shows that they want it all–best price, best service, and best products.
-Even thought most don’t expect to get it.
+Even though most do not expect to get it.
 Therefore, the customer has the power today!

 Here are three corporate scams that make it difficult for a company to impress their customers.
 While the word “scam” is harsh, companies need a wake-up call.
 But, just about any company can make dramatic strides in results with a few key changes.

 Let us face it, most companies really are not committed to improving.
 You and I both know that as customers.
 The airlines are perfect examples, except for Southwest or JetBlue.
 Collectively the airline industry has cut services and added all kinds of fees.
 Since they are making nice profits, you would think they would add more services, right?
 They, like other organizations:

 - Create conflicting priorities–A large multinational company was convinced by a big six accounting firm to invest millions in Just in Time Inventory.
 For that reason, other customer experience initiatives were minimized.
 At the same time, the company continued to lose sales and customers.
 They had to merge with a competitor to survive.

 - Focus on short term profits–The bottom line seems to always trump making service or quality gains.
 Seems like the goal is to leave a customer angry to make a buck now.
 This is typified by a CEO I encountered whose #1 question is, “How much money have you made me today?”